-A web hosting invoice is for a service that stores files located on a server available on the internet.
+A web hosting invoice is used to collect payment for a service that stores files located on a server available on the internet.
 In most cases, a web hosting company will provide this service on a recurring basis, usually monthly, and send an invoice stating the amount due.
-The invoice should be paid by the customer within fifteen (15) to thirty (30) days or else their service may be terminated which would impact the website’s availability.
+The invoice should be paid by the customer within fifteen (15) to thirty (30) days or their service may be terminated, impacting the website’s availability.

 What is Web Hosting?